Mongolia at the 2018 Winter Paralympics

 Mongolia sent competitors to the 2018 Winter Paralympics in Pyeongchang, South Korea.
 Batmönkhiin Ganbold (Б.Ганболд) competed in para-Nordic skiing.
 He qualified by competing at the Para Nordic Skiing World Cup.

 Team

 In November 2017, Batmönkhiin Ganbold (Б.Ганболд) was invited to go to the 2018 Winter Paralympics.

 The table below contains the list of members of people (called "Team Mongolia") that competed at the 2018 Games.

+Cross-country skiing

 Russian doping scandal

 15 National Paralympic Committees and the International Wheelchair and Amputee Sports Federation signed a letter expressing support for the National Paralympic Committee of Russia in August 2017.
 The countries included Armenia, Belarus, Bulgaria, Vietnam, Kazakhstan, Kyrgyzstan, China, Laos, Moldova, Mongolia, Serbia, Tajikistan, Montenegro, and South Korea.
 They asked the IPC Governing Board to consider letting Russia compete at the 2018 Winter Paralympics.
 The letter was signed weeks before the IPC Governing Board met in Abu Dhabi.
 In September 2017, this decision was reviewed and upheld.
 The International Paralympic Committee (IPC) still had concerns about doping in Russian sport.
 All the conditions the IPC required of the Russians were not met.